-LCU's market risk is impacted primarily by movements in interest rates, specifically form the timing differences that exist between re-pricing of loans, investments, and deposits.
-Our exposure to changes in interest rates is monitored by management in two ways.
-The first is through our contract for financial services with Innovation Credit Union who monitor and measure our exposure and provide reports to management, board and auditors.
-The second is by monitoring reports from Concentra Bank and other articles, periodicals, etc. regarding rate forecasts and market trends.
+LCU's market risk is impacted primarily by movements in interest rates, specifically from the timing differences that exist between re-pricing of loans, investments, and deposits.
+Our exposure to changes in interest rates is monitored by management through our contract for financial services with Wyth (Concentra) Financial.
+They monitor and measure our exposure and provide reports to management, board and auditors which includes rate forecasts and market trends.